percona/postgres/contrib/pg_tde/documentation/docs/architecture/index.md

 `pg_tde` uses one principal key per database.
 Every internal key for the given database is encrypted using this principal key.

-Internal keys are used for specific database files: each file with a different [Object Identifier (OID)](https://www.postgresql.org/docs/current/datatype-oid.html) has a different internal key.
+Internal keys are used for specific database files: each file with a different [Object Identifier (OID) :octicons-link-external-16:](https://www.postgresql.org/docs/current/datatype-oid.html) has a different internal key.

 This means that, for example, a table with 4 indexes will have at least 5 internal keys - one for the table, and one for each index.